Charlieee1/Boxel-3d-Wiki/mechanics/double-jump.md

 ## Usage
 Here is a partial list of uses of this mechanic in levels:
 - Long Boi: Double jumping off one of the small blocks can be used for speedrunning
+- Kargoh's World: Double jumping off on of the pillars for a shortcut
+- Kargoh's Bobsled: Double jumping off of the end of the second ramp for a shortcut
 - Jericho: Double jumping off the resize blocks can be used to setup for a [Corner Boost](corner-boost.html)
 - Boxel Nomad: Double jumping off the third solid block can be used to avoid some of the ramp
 - Homework: Double jumping can be used for tassing the level